filips123/PWAsForFirefox/README.md

     This cannot be fixed easily.
 The native part of the project currently launches Firefox with the `--class` argument, which should set the `WM_CLASS` property of the window to the PWA ID.
 However, because all Firefox processes in the same profile are connected together, all windows have WM_CLASS of the first PWA.
 Fixing this would probably require modifying Firefox C++ code.
 Check [this comment](https://github.com/filips123/FirefoxPWA/issues/33#issuecomment-887382593) and related discussions for ideas and possible solutions to fix this.

+    This problem is tracked as issues [#80](https://github.com/filips123/FirefoxPWA/issues/80) and [#50](https://github.com/filips123/FirefoxPWA/issues/50).

   * **macOS:**

     Apple only allows a process to be associated with a single application at all times.
 Perhaps this could be solved by using an IPC link between a host process and the main Firefox runtime process, the same way the Firefox parent process handles its content processes.
 This is just a wild theory though and has to be investigated further.
 See [this comment](https://github.com/filips123/FirefoxPWA/issues/33#issuecomment-888511078) for more.

+    This problem is tracked as issue [#81](https://github.com/filips123/FirefoxPWA/issues/81).

 * **Reopening a PWA after closing all windows opens new tab page:**

   When PWA is reopened after closing all windows, it will open the new tab page instead of PWA start URL. *Users have to close the app and restart it to get into the PWA.*

   See [#42](https://github.com/filips123/FirefoxPWA/issues/42) for more details.
 Perhaps the fix could also be related to the first limitation, as it may involve passing PWA configuration between windows.

+* **Extension cannot detect the native program when using sandboxed Firefox (Linux: Snap & Flatpak):**

+  When using Firefox distributed as a Snap or Flatpak package (for example, the default Firefox installation in Ubuntu 21.10), the extension cannot detect the native program that is used.
+This is because Snap and Flatpak packages are sandboxed and cannot access/run other programs which is needed for Native Messaging API.
+This cannot be fixed until Native Messaging API gets support to work in sandboxed browsers (Snap and Flatpak).

+  The workaround for this is to uninstall Snap/Flatpak-based Firefox and install a normal DEB package instead.
+See [#76](https://github.com/filips123/FirefoxPWA/issues/76#issuecomment-962628218) for more details.

 ## Contributors & Sponsors